OnapleRPG/Itemizer/README.md

     1 for a additive percent,and 2 for a multiplicative percent.
     * The __slot__ is where the item must be for applying the attribute.
 It can be `head` ,`mainhand` `offhand`, `chest`, `legs` or `feet`.

+    You can also add any NBT you want to your item. with his path and his value.
 #### example
 ```
 items = [